 - When using the elderberry syrup, always use a clean, dry spoon and be careful not to contaminate the rest of the tonic in the bottle.

-Although I am a passionate believer in the power of natural remedies, of course, don't hesitate to seek the advice of a medical practitioner if neccesary.
+Although I am a passionate believer in the power of natural remedies, I don't hesitate to seek the advice of a medical practitioner if necessary.

 Looking around the web, the standard dosage for elderberry syrup is two teaspoons daily.
 Dosage can be increased to 3 or 4 times a day at the sign of a cold.

 Aim for raw honey to get the maximum health benefits.
 I have my elderberry syrup on top of my porridge, sometimes as a drink mixed in warm water or just neat straight from the teaspoon.
 Don't add it to boiling water, as this changes the enzymes in the added honey and reduces its benefits.

 In a professional kitchen, food hygiene and safety are top priorities, and from the beginning of my training, I practised good habits and routines.
 Of course, practising good food hygiene and safety at home is also essential.
 Here are some fundamental practices to adopt in the kitchen.

 - Wash your hands regularly while preparing, handling and cooking food.